 1. Approved Boules: Any metal pétanque boules, including “leisure” boules, may be used, as long as they are within 70.5 to 80 mm in diameter.

-2. Timber Boundaries: The inner surfaces of the surround timbers mark court boundaries, except where a boundary string is used, and a jack or a boule striking one of these surfaces is dead.
+2. Timber Boundaries: The inner surfaces of the surround timbers mark court boundaries, except where a boundary string is used, and a jack or a boule striking one of these surfaces or crossing the string boundary completely is dead.
 Dead boules should be removed immediately.

 4. Dead Boule Line: A string boundary is a dead-boule line, whether play is timed or untimed.